arjiomega/LLM_Chat_App/README.md

 - **Philippines-Focused Expertise**: Exclusively provides travel advice for the Philippines, ensuring depth and accuracy in its recommendations.
 - **Chain-of-Thought Reasoning**: Breaks down user queries logically to deliver clear and structured responses.

+## Future Enhancements

+- Weather-Aware Travel Planning: Integrate real-time weather forecasts for the user's desired travel destinations to provide dynamic and up-to-date recommendations.
+- Retrieval-Augmented Generation (RAG) Integration: Implement RAG to enhance the chatbot's responses by retrieving accurate and contextually relevant information from external sources, ensuring recommendations are comprehensive and reliable.
+- Comprehensive Daily Weather Updates: Implement a feature to fetch daily weather forecasts for all cities and provinces in the Philippines, offering users a holistic view of travel conditions nationwide.

 ## Setup

 Install Dependencies